kratzersmz/teska-cloud/README.md

 ## Prepare your Octogate:
 1. Add a DMZ Interface:
+In ESXi add second network interface to a portgroup hanging on an vswitch without uplink

 ![DMZ](howto/fw_dmz.png?raw=true "DMZ Interface")

 2. Add Portfreischaltungen: